glguy/irc-core/README.md

   username:        "yourusername"
   realname:        "Your real name"
   password:        "IRC server password"
-  tls:             yes -- or: yes-insecure or no
+  tls:             yes -- or: no, or: starttls
                        -- enabling tls automatically uses port 6697
+  tls-verify:      yes -- or: no
   tls-client-cert: "/path/to/cert.pem"
   tls-client-key:  "/path/to/cert.key"